ReinerNippes/nextcloud/README.md

 Login to your nextcloud web site https://\<fqdn\>

-User and password have been set according to the entries in the inventory.
+Users and passwords have been set according to the entries in the inventory if defiend there.
+Otherwise the admin password will be displayed at the end of playbook.
+Additional you can find the credential_store = /etc/nextcloud

 Role Variables
 --------------
 All variables are defined in inventory file.
 ```
+# Server domain name
+# Default is the fqdn of the machine
+# fqdn       = nc.example.org

+# selfsigned certificate as default
+ssl_certificate_type  = 'selfsigned'

 # Letsencrypt or selfsigned certificate
-ssl_certificate_type  = 'letsencrypt'
+# ssl_certificate_type  = 'letsencrypt'
-#ssl_certificate_type = 'selfsigned'

-# Your domain name to get a letsencrypt certificate
-fqdn       = nc.example.org

 # Your email adresse for letsencrypt
-cert_email = nc@example.org
+# cert_email = nc@example.org

-# receive a certificate from from staging
+# receive a certificate from staging
 # uncomment if you want to use letsencrypt staging environment
 # cert_stage = '--staging'